sivaramjeychand/chat-wrapped/README.md

 ## 📝 How to Export Chat History

 ### WhatsApp
-1. Open a chat (individual or group).
+1. Open a chat (individual or group) on your smartphone (pc does not work).
 2. Tap on the contact/group name at the top.
 3. Scroll down and tap **Export Chat**.
 4. Select **Without Media**.